chrismreddy/PicoCTF-Writeups/PythonWrangling.md

 Downloaded the script into the shell by using the wget command.
 The name of the script is ende.py.
 When I ran "python ende.py" the following line returns:

 Usage: ende.py (-e/-d) [file]

 It looks like -e is the switch for encrypt, and -d is the switch for decrypt.
-So, running python ende.py -d flag.txt.en and putting in the provided password gives us the flag.
+So, running "python ende.py -d flag.txt.en" and putting in the provided password gives us the flag.

 ## Flag